kpatenio/chrome-extension-tutorial/README.md

 <sup>1</sup>.
 “Manifest File”, Wikipedia, https://en.wikipedia.org/wiki/Manifest_file, (June 22, 2017)

 ## License
-The tutorial provided by Google is licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/); no alterations were made to the web page, but code provided from the tutorial have been altered (please see the MIT license provided below).
+The tutorial provided by Google is licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/); no alterations were made to the web page, but code provided from the tutorial have been altered.

 The source code in this repository is licensed under the MIT license: